tdechaize/tools_tde/How config CYGWIN64 (+ MinGW32 or MinGW64) into CodeBlocks.md

 	to compiler : 			C:\CYGWIN64\usr\x86_64-w64-mingw32\sys-root\mingw\include
 	to linker : 			C:\cygwin64\usr\x86_64-w64-mingw32\sys-root\mingw\lib
 	to resource compiler : 	C:\CYGWIN64\usr\x86_64-w64-mingw32\sys-root\mingw\include

+### Test of "simple" code with three GCC compilers of CYGWIN64 with Code::Blocks

+And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c", and choose compiler "CYGWIN native GCC 64 bits".
+You can select good directory/source with option "add file" after first creation of project into CB.

+One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).

-You can test with precedent project C++ create into CB, after change compiler to "CYGWIN MinGW64 GCC" and rebuild it.
+You can test with precedent "console" project C create into CB, after change compiler to "CYGWIN MinGW64 GCC" and rebuild it or CTRL-F11).

+If, you apply all of precedent instructions, compile and link of your program with these new compilers must be succeeded.

 Pleasure of programming is open for you, your imagination is illimited, at your keyboard !
 Enjoy !

-PS : source file "hellowworld.c" :
+### PS : source file "hellowworld.c" :

 /*     Basic example in language C : hellowworld.c      */